 On April 24, 2003, Sentry Business Products, Inc. filed a purported class action in the United States District Court for the Northern District of Illinois against the Company, UPM, Bemis and certain of their subsidiaries seeking treble damages and other relief for alleged unlawful competitive practices, essentially repeating the underlying allegations of the DOJ Merger Complaint.
 Ten similar complaints were filed in various federal district courts.
 In November 2003, the cases were transferred to the United States District Court for the Middle District of Pennsylvania and consolidated for pretrial purposes.
 Plaintiffs filed a consolidated complaint on February 16, 2004, which the Company answered on March 31, 2004.
 On April 14, 2004, the court separated the proceedings as to class certification and merits discovery, and limited the initial phase of discovery to the issue of the appropriateness of class certification.
 On January 4, 2006, plaintiffs filed an amended complaint.
+On January 20, 2006, the Company filed an answer to the amended complaint.
 The Company intends to defend these matters vigorously.